 Entrepreneur Statistics for Canadians

-- There are 3.5 million entrepreneurs in Canada.
+- There are about 3.5 million entrepreneurs in Canada.

-- Small and medium-sized businesses employed 14.3 million people in the first quarter of 2022.
+- Small and medium‑sized businesses employed around 7.9 million people in Canada as of 2023.

-- A quarter of Canadians are interested in running their own business.
+- About 59 % of Canadians are interested in running their own business.

 - One in four new companies are started by immigrants to Canada.